Complaints

 How to make a complaint

 You can complain in writing by post, email, phone, or in person.
-A complaint made by phone or in person needs to be put in writing as soon as you are able to do so.
-You can also have a representative make a complaint on your behalf, such as a lawyer.
+If you complain by phone or in person you need to put your complaint in writing as soon as you can.
+The office will work with you as necessary to understand and record your complaint.
+You can have a representative make a complaint on your behalf, such as a lawyer.

 By email: enquiries@igis.govt.nz